kencx/source/content/posts/caddy-git/index.md

 I must emphasize that I really do believe in simple implementations of software and [reducing complexity](https://grugbrain.dev/#grug-on-complexity), especially at work.
-But the reasons why I opted to stick with the last method were because:
+But the reasons why I opted for the last method now were because:

 - I was already using Caddy as a reverse proxy for some other sites hosted on the same VPS